old header

 By Debbie Selsavage | September 2, 2018 | Comments Off on Managing holiday or large gatherings for a loved one with dementia

 With the holidays come large gatherings with lots of activities.
 For a person living with Alzheimer’s Disease, stress levels will soar with increased anxiety and life is no longer“normal.”
-This …
+This environment of stress affects both the care partner and the individual living with dementia.
+But for them it is worse because they will also feed …

 Until there’s a cure . . .There is only Care!